thaoto22/CS361-Microservice/README.md

    - If `request.txt` contains data, the microservice:
      - Reads the task list.
      - Sorts tasks by date and priority.
-     - Writes the processed results into `receive.txt`.
+     - Writes the processed results into `response.txt`.

 6. **Retrieve Processed Data**
-   - The main program reads `receive.txt` to extract and use the prioritized task list.
+   - The main program reads `response.txt` to extract and use the prioritized task list.

 ### UML Diagram